Our 2023 classroom visit dates:

 Executive Director and Founder

-Juliane created Lie Detectors and directs its activities, partnerships and strategy.
-She heads the organisation’s advocacy.
-She has advised governments, policy-makers and the EU on strategies to counter disinformation and radicalisation, including within the EU’s High-Level Expert Group on Fake News and its Media Literacy Expert Group.
-Juliane designed the concept, scripts and training approach of Lie Detectors.
-For this, she has been recognised both personally as an EU “Local Hero” and via the project’s awards and award shortlists.
-To create Lie Detectors, Juliane put aside an award-winning journalism career, during which she wrote for The Wall Street Journal, Newsweek, Reuters, MLex and Spiegel Online among others.
-She is an alumna of New York’s Columbia University Graduate School of Journalism and the University of Edinburgh and speaks German, English, Spanish and French.
+Juliane created Lie Detectors and directs its strategy and development.
+She has advised governments, policy-makers and the EU on countering disinformation and polarisation, including within the EU’s 2018 High-Level Expert Group on Fake News and co-wrote EU recommendations as part of the 2022 Digital Literacy Expert Group.
+Juliane’s design of the Lie Detectors’ concept, its scripts and training approach has been recognised through numerous awards.
+To found Lie Detectors, Juliane put aside an award-winning journalism career where she wrote for The Wall Street Journal, Newsweek, Reuters, MLex and Spiegel Online among others.
+She holds degrees from New York’s Columbia University Graduate School of Journalism and the University of Edinburgh and speaks English, German, Spanish and French.

 MARGIT LANGENBEIN